rkt/rkt/Documentation/subcommands/run.md

 }
 ```

 To fulfill these mount points, volumes are used.
-A volume is asigned to a mount point if they both have the same name.
+A volume is assigned to a mount point if they both have the same name.
 There are today two kinds of volumes:
 - `host` volumes that can expose a directory or a file from the host to the pod
 - `empty` volumes that initialize an empty storage to be accessed locally within the pod.